Aws3m/practicewebsite/README.md

-# practicewebsite
+# freelancewebsite

-i'm building a practise website to learn html and css better
+i'm building a freelance website to learn html and css better